oittaa/reproducible-signal/README.md

 0. You will need around 10GB of free space for Docker images and Signal build process
 1. Install the required packages `sudo apt install aapt adb docker.io git wget`
 2. If you had to install Docker
-    1. Add youserlf to the group `sudo usermod -aG docker $USER`
+    1. Add yourself to the group `sudo usermod -aG docker $USER`
     2. Reboot your computer before continuing.
 3. Get the files `git clone https://github.com/oittaa/reproducible-signal.git && cd reproducible-signal`
 4. Connect your phone to the computer.
 USB debugging must be enabled!
 5. Run `./reproducible-signal.sh`
     * The script might take several minutes to complete.
-If everything went right and the APKs match, the last line of output will be `APKs match!`
+If everything went right and the APKs match, the last line of output will be `APKs match!`.
+Don't worry about the `BUILD FAILED` message you'll see above it.
+You don't have the signing key, but the unsigned APK was built anyway.

 Alternatively you can compare a previously extracted APK without connecting your phone.
 ```